awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  Without RDS Proxy, a failover involves a brief outage\.
 During the outage, you can't perform write operations on that database\.
 Any existing database connections are disrupted and your application must reopen them\.
 The database becomes available for new connections and write operations when a read\-only DB instance is promoted to take the place of the one that's unavailable\.

- During DB failovers, RDS Proxy continues to accept connections at the same IP address and automatically directs connections to the new master\.
+ During DB failovers, RDS Proxy continues to accept connections at the same IP address and automatically directs connections to the new primary DB instance\.
 Clients connecting through RDS Proxy are not susceptible to the following:
 +  Domain Name System \(DNS\) propagation delays on failover\.
 +  Local DNS caching\.
 +  Connection timeouts\.